 Founded in Los Angeles in 1983, Red Chili Peppers survived membership changes in its early years to establish itself as a top funk and punk rock act, winning six Grammy Awards and selling 80 million records worldwide.
 The band headlined at the BottleRock music festival in Napa in 2016.

-The Southern California rock band Lukas Nelson & The Promise of Real has opened for Willie Nelson and collaborated with Neil Young.
-The band’s fourth album, “Lukas Nelson & The Promise of Real,” came out last year.
+The Southern California rock band Lukas Nelson & Promise of the Real has opened for Willie Nelson and collaborated with Neil Young.
+The band’s fourth album, “Lukas Nelson & Promise of the Real,” came out last year.

 As with the first Band Together concert, organizers say 100% of ticket sales will go to the Tipping Point Emergency Relief Fund supporting North Bay community foundations, service providers and government partners working with low-income communities hit hardest by the fires.